sivaa/django-social-auth-facebook/README.md

 - activate the virtual environment (Source/activate.bat (or) ./activate.sh)
 - $ pip install -r requirements.txt (uncomment the MySQL-python if you are using mysql)

-- Create a facebook app in https://developers.facebook.com/apps and update the below properties -FACEBOOK_APP_ID
+- Create a facebook app in https://developers.facebook.com/apps and update FACEBOOK_APP_ID &   FACEBOOK_API_SECRET properties
--FACEBOOK_API_SECRET

 Configuration